churchmanlab/human-mitoribosome-profiling/6_CodonOccupancy/README.md

 Rscript ./6_CodonOccupancy/Scripts/CodonDensities_tRNAabundance.R $Experiment $sizeRange
 ```
 This produces 3 plot files:
-- Barplot of mean codon occupancies with a bar for each sample
+- Barplot of mean codon occupancies with a bar for each sample.
+Modify script to plot others.
   - \*_CodonDens_barplot.pdf
 - Boxplots of individual codon occupancies for Asp, Leu, Phe for each sample
   - \*_indCodonDens_boxplot.pdf